 Toxicology is a career field for those who love science but are not just interested in research and theory.
 This is a field where you will be able to put your interest in science to practical use, knowing that your research is being used to benefit everybody in the world around you.
 You will contribute to the good health of the current population and future generations.
 You will also be responsible for maintaining proper care of the planet.

-Toxicologists must possess the following qualities and skills:
+Toxicologists should possess the following qualities and skills:

 Toxicologist Work Environment